Awards Given to Student Presenters

 This level is the second-highest award at SURCA.
 One or more gray awards may be made in each category.

 This level is for first-year students and sophomores who receive excellent scores from the judges.
 An early career award(s) may be made in each category.

 Novice Researcher Award

-This level is given to students who have been working on their project for two semesters or less, and who receive excellent scores from the judges.
+This level is given to students of any academic level who are new to the research process (i.e., have been working in their research area for two semesters or less), and who receive excellent scores from the judges.
 The novice researcher award(s) may be made in each category.

 In addition to awards presented at the SURCA Awards Ceremony, some programs may make additional awards to presenters, such as WSU LSAMP (Louis Stokes Alliance for Minority Participation) and the WSU Global Campus.
 Additionally, the WSU Emeritus Society grants several $500 Undergraduate Research Awards that require participation in SURCA as part of its eligibility criteria; these awards must be applied for directly to the WSU Emeritus Society, which is separate from SURCA.

 Thank you to our award sponsors for SURCA 2022!